The Shootist

-The Shootist is a 1976 American Western film directed by Don Siegel and based on Glendon Swarthout's 1975 novel of the same name, and written by Miles Hood Swarthout (the son of the author) and Scott Hale.
-The film stars John Wayne in his last film appearance before his death in 1979, Lauren Bacall, Ron Howard, James Stewart, Richard Boone, John Carradine, Scatman Crothers, Rick Lenz, Harry Morgan, Sheree North, and Hugh O'Brian.
+The Shootist is a 1976 American Western film directed by Don Siegel.
+It stars John Wayne in his last film appearance before his death in 1979, along with Lauren Bacall, Ron Howard, James Stewart, Richard Boone, John Carradine, Scatman Crothers, Rick Lenz, Harry Morgan, Sheree North, and Hugh O'Brian.
+The film is based on Glendon Swarthout's 1975 novel, written for the screen by Miles Hood Swarthout (the son of the author) and Scott Hale.

-In 1977, The Shootist received an Oscar nomination for Best Art Direction (Robert F. Boyle, Arthur Jeph Parker), a BAFTA Film Award nomination for Best Actress (Lauren Bacall), and a Golden Globe Award nomination for Best Supporting Actor (Ron Howard), as well as the National Board of Review Award as one of the Top Ten Films of 1976.
-The film received widespread critical acclaim, garnering an 81% positive rating on Rotten Tomatoes.
+The film was released by Paramount Pictures on July 21, 1976.
+It was both a critical and commercial success.
+The Shootist received an Oscar nomination for Best Art Direction (Robert F. Boyle, Arthur Jeph Parker), a BAFTA Film Award nomination for Best Actress (Lauren Bacall), and a Golden Globe Award nomination for Best Supporting Actor (Ron Howard), as well as the National Board of Review Award as one of the Top Ten Films of 1976.

 Plot

-Sheriff-turned-gunfighter John Bernard "J. B." Books arrives in Carson City, Nevada, on January 22, 1901.
+Widely known Old West Sheriff-turned-gunfighter John Bernard "J. B." Books arrives in Carson City, Nevada, on January 22, 1901.
 Books visits Dr. E. W. Hostetler, a country physician who treated Books' gunshot wounds 15 years before.
 Hostetler confirms that Books has terminal cancer and has only weeks to live.
 Hostetler prescribes laudanum for the pain, but advises that his condition will eventually become unbearable, remarking that if he had Books's courage, the death he has just described is not one he would choose.

-Books lodges at a quiet boarding house owned by Gillom's widowed mother, Bond.
-Wanting to be left alone, he gives her a fake name.
-Finding Books' initials on his horse's saddle, Gillom deduces his true identity and tells his mother.
-Upset that Books has lied to her, Bond summons Marshal Walter Thibido.
+Books lodges at a quiet boarding house owned by Bond Rogers, a widow who lives with her young adult son, Gillom.
+Wanting to be left alone, Books gives her a fake name.
+Gillom deduces his true identity and tells his mother.
+Upset that Books has lied, Bond summons Marshal Walter Thibido.
 Books assures him he will be dead soon.
 Sympathetic to his plight, Bond asks Books to accompany her to church.
 Books claims he has no need of repentance, saying he never harmed anyone who did not deserve it.

-Word spreads about Books' state.
+Word spreads about Books' presence in town and the state of his health.
 Local journalist Dan Dobkins is chased off when he asks Books for an interview.
-Books's old flame Serepta arrives and admits that Dobkins approached her to write a "biography" of Books filled with exaggerated stories of his gunfights.
+Books' old flame, Serepta, arrives and admits that Dobkins approached her to write a "biography" of Books filled with exaggerated stories of his gunfights.
 Books orders a headstone, but rejects the undertaker's offer of a free funeral, suspecting he would charge admission to view his remains.
+The local barber sweeps up Books' hair following a haircut, intending to sell the remnants.
 Later, two criminals try to ambush Books as he sleeps, but he kills them.
-Gillom is impressed, but his mother is concerned that the fatherless Gillom will try to follow in his footsteps as the two grow closer, with Books teaching Gillom how to shoot.
+Gillom is impressed, but his mother is concerned that Gillom will try to follow in Books' footsteps as the two grow closer.